chubetho/Bachelor_Thesis/chapters/background.typ

 #figure(
   image("/assets/ddd.png", width: 90%),
-  caption: [Domain-Driven Design structure of an online shopping application.]
+  caption: [Domain-Driven Design structure of an online shopping application.], ) <figure_ddd>
-) <figure_ddd>

 The domain represents the specific area of knowledge or activity that a software application is designed to address, including all relevant business logic and rules.
 In the given example, the domains are order, product, user, and payment.